-Microsoft has been scrutinized over the years for its user data harvesting and tracking.
-They’ve made some improvements over the years but still have a long way to go.
+Microsoft has been scrutinized for its user data harvesting and tracking over the years.
+They’ve improved but still have a long way to go.

-While Windows 10 has dozens of privacy settings available, you have to opt-in, as they’re not the default setting.
+While Windows 10 has dozens of privacy settings, you must opt-in, as they’re not the default settings.
 However, enabling them all doesn’t mean complete security.
 It seems nearly impossible to obtain total privacy when using the Windows 10 operating system.

-Microsoft claims that they’ve made significant improvements to privacy and security, but much of the data is required for sharing and cannot be turned off.
+Microsoft claims they’ve significantly improved privacy and security, but much of the data is required for sharing and cannot be turned off.
 This includes user diagnostics, which are traced and include personal identifiers.

 When Microsoft traces the websites you visit, your Cortana transcripts, and your location history, it includes your account information with that data.
 You can, however, delete the data, but less tech-savvy users might not know this is an option or how to delete it.